Hello Mary Lou: Prom Night II: Plot

-Thirty years later, student Vicki Carpenter goes looking for a prom dress in the school prop room after being denied a new dress by her overly religious mother.
-While searching, Vicki finds an old trunk containing Mary Lou's prom queen accessories and takes them, releasing Mary Lou's spirit in the process.
-After Vicki leaves Mary Lou's clothes in the art room after school, Vicki's friend Jess finds them and, after wedging a jewel out of the crown, is attacked by an unseen force and hung from a light by Mary Lou's cape.
-Jess's death is deemed a suicide caused by her despair over her recent discovery that she was pregnant.
+30 years later, student Vicki Carpenter goes looking for a dress in the school prop room after being denied a new dress by her overly religious mother Virginia.
+There, Vicki finds an old trunk containing the cape and crown that Mary Lou was supposed to wear during the crowning process.
+She takes the accessories and leaves them in the school overnight, inadvertently releasing Mary Lou's spirit in the process.
+That night, Vicki's friend Jess Browning is killed by Mary Lou's ghost after she tries to remove the jewels from her crown.
+Jess's death is ruled as a suicide brought on by an unexpected pregnancy.